-‘Tis the season when holiday activities in New Jersey are all aglow, and there’s plenty of festive fun happening now and in the weeks to come.
-Whether it’s seeing sparkling light displays, visiting the big guy in a new place, or shopping at a European-style Christmas market, these holiday activities are guaranteed to put everyone in the spirit until the New Year.
+‘Tis the season when holiday activities in New Jersey are all aglow and plenty of festive fun is happening now and in the coming weeks.
+Whether seeing sparkling light displays, visiting the big guy in a new place, or shopping at a European-style Christmas market, these festive things to do are guaranteed to put everyone in the spirit until the New Year.
 Scroll down to make a list of these holiday activities in New Jersey and check it twice for family fun—no bah humbug here. (featured photo credit: @themagicoflights)

 Get lit at one of the tree lightings in NJ

-One of the best holiday activities to kick off the season is to see a big tree get a festive glow up.
-Make a date to attend one of the tree lightings that put on a big show, whether it’s a chance to glide across the ice before in Palmer Square in Princeton or take a carriage ride at the Holiday Jubilee in Somerville.
+One of the best holiday activities to kick off the season is to watch a gigantic tree get a festive glow-up.
+Make a date to attend one of the tree lightings that put on a big show, whether it’s a chance to glide across the ice before in Palmer Square in Princeton or visit Santa’s Village at Cape May County Park & Zoo.
 And, of course, you can expect a visit from the man in red, who officially lights up the night.

 Share your wish list with Santa

-He’s here—Santa Claus is coming to a town near you, and this year, why not visit him in your not-usual place?
+He’s making his list and checking it twice—Santa Claus is coming to a town near you, and this year, why not visit him in your not-usual place?
 Dress the family in their best and take a seat next to Santa on his grand chair at the Bridgewater Commons, drive Santa’s virtual sleigh at Santa’s Flight Academy at The Mall At Short Hills, or visit Santa by the lake at Johnson’s Corner Farm.
-And for a ride to remember, book a Santa train ride, dress in PJs, sip hot cocoa and give a list to the big guy.

 Be mesmerized by the Sugarplum Fairy